faucetsdn/udmi/docs/specs/subblocks.md

 ## Audit

-_Audit_ covers an external "black box" audit of a system for vunerabilities or other characteristics.
+_Audit_ covers an external "black box" audit of a system for vulnerabilities or other characteristics.
-E.g., doing a port-scan of a device to see what network ports are open would be part of a network exposure autit.
+E.g., doing a port-scan of a device to see what network ports are open would be part of a network exposure audit.

 * **Model**
 * **Event**